OlivierBldn/herochatting_mobile/README.md

 1. **Login:**
    - Navigate to the login screen.
    - Enter username and password.
-   - Click "Login".
+   - Click "Sign In" button.

 2. **Registration:**
    - Navigate to the registration screen.
    - Enter the required details.
-   - Click "Register".
+   - Click "Sign Up" button.

 ### Managing Users
 1. **View Users:**